Best Final Expense Life Insurance in 2026

 Pros

-• Designed to Last a Lifetime: Policies are designed to last a lifetime, and premiums will not increase.
+- Designed to Last a Lifetime: Policies are designed to last for life, and premiums will not go up.

 Cons